 Health Benefits Of Black Seed Oil

 Phytochemicals, of which black seed oil offers in abundance, are protective compounds also found in fruits, vegetables, beans, grains and other plants.
-Anti-fungal, anti-inflammatory, antimicrobial and antioxidants are additional potent properties of black seed oil, potentially aiding the following conditions…
+Anti-fungal, anti-inflammatory, antimicrobial and antioxidants are additional potent properties, potentially aiding the following conditions…

 Conditions including eczema, psoriasis, nasal congestion, itching, sneezing and runny noses seem to all benefit from the use of black seed oil.
 Many experts suggest that gut issues are the root of many health conditions.
 If you suffer from allergies, begin with enhancing the microbiome of your gut flora.
-Adding a few drops of black seed oil to your health regime may be an excellent place to start.
+Adding a few drops to your health regime may be an excellent place to start.

-The antimicrobial properties and massive omega 3, 6 & 9 content found in black seed oil helps regulate your metabolism and also soothes digestive issues like bloating, cramps, and bowel irregularities.
+The antimicrobial properties and massive omega 3, 6 & 9 content helps regulate your metabolism and also soothes digestive issues like bloating, cramps, and bowel irregularities.

 Asthma, an inflammatory condition, benefits from the high content of essential fatty acids found in black seed oil.
 A four-week trial carried out on people who had asthma showed significant improvements in their asthma symptoms (2).